robertmartin8/ReasonableDeviations/_posts/2018-09-27-lessons-portfolio-opt.md

 category: quant
 ---

-Over the past few months I have been busy doing a mixture of blockchain consulting and quantitative finance work for a couple of companies in South East Asia.
+Over the past few months I have been busy doing a mixture of blockchain consulting and quantitative finance research.
 In particular, I have had the opportunity to investigate the interesting problem of portfolio management for cryptoassets – it was not my first experience with portfolio optimisation, having implemented efficient frontier portfolios at a roboadvisor startup, but this time I took the opportunity to do a deep dive into the subject.
 <!--more-->

-Though I am not an expert, I do believe I am at the stage where I can do a kind of write-up, recounting some of the things I've learnt along the way.
-A lot of my experience has been baked into [PyPortfolioOpt](https://github.com/robertmartin8/PyPortfolioOpt), a comprehensive portfolio optimisation package which I recently revamped, but this post will act as an informal guidebook for those interested in pursing the subject.
+I'm nowhere close to being an expert on the subject of portfolio optimisation -- I'm just recounting some of the things I've learnt along the way.

 ## 1. Be careful with in-sample vs out-of- testing